andyjost/Sprite/docs/source/PythonAPI/Architecture.rst

 As most applications do not require multiple interpreters, Sprite creates a global interpreter when first imported and lifts its data and methods into the ``curry`` module.
-The :ref:`Top-Level API <PythonAPI/ModuleLayout:Top-Level API>` consists mainly of these objects.
+The :ref:`Top-Level API <top-api>` consists mainly of these objects.
 So, for example, :func:`curry.import_` is a method that imports a Curry module into the global interpreter and :func:`curry.eval` evaluates an expression according to its settings.

 Context Object